Grupo Ruptura: Leopold Haar (1910–1954)

 Unlike the other founding members, Leopold Haar is unique in that his academic studies did not originate in science or technologies.
-Haar was born in the city of Tarnov, Poland- He began his academic career in Krakow at the Krakow Academy of Fine Arts.
-There, he specialized in fine arts; more specifically, fine arts when applied to industry.
-During World War II (1939–1945) Haar moved from place to place, landing in Southern Brazil where he worked for the O Globo Magazine based out of Porto Alegre.
-After a brief time with O GloboI he moved on to work with his own brother Zigmund Haar in Panama.
-Together they open a studio working as photographers.
-Eventually settling in São Paulo in 1950, he began work in advertising and became a professor, teaching graphic arts at the Institute of Contemporary Art (IAC).
-This is not only significant for his career, but significant for being the first initiative to teach industrial design in Brazil.
-As for his contribution to the Grupo Ruptura exhibition in 1952, he showcases 3D geometric designs that resemble children's hanging mobiles.
+He was born in Tarnov, Poland.
+He began his academic career in Krakow at the Krakow Academy of Fine Arts.
+There, he specialized in fine arts applied to industry.
+During World War II (1939–1945), Haar moved from place to place, landing in Southern Brazil, where he briefly worked for the O Globo Magazine based out of Porto Alegre.
+He moved on to work with his brother, Zigmund Haar, in Panama.
+They opened a studio as photographers.
+Eventually settling in São Paulo in 1950, Haar began work in advertising and became a professor, teaching graphic arts at the Institute of Contemporary Art (IAC).
+This was not only significant for his career, but also for being the first initiative to teach industrial design in Brazil.
+His contribution to the Grupo Ruptura exhibition in 1952 was 3D geometric designs that resemble children's hanging mobiles.

-Leopold Haar's work at the Galleria Luciana Brito (exhibition) can be seen HERE.
+Haar's work was shown at the Galleria Luciana Brito.

-Lothar Charoux (1912-1987)
+Lothar Charoux (1912–1987)

 Lothar Charoux was born in Vienna in 1912 into a family of artists.
 He began studying with his uncle, Austrian sculptor Siegfried Charoux.
-Moving on from his family, he settled in the epicenter of the concrete movement in 1928.
+He settled in the epicenter of the concrete movement in 1928.
 He attended art school in São Paulo and began studying painting under Walemar da Costa, where he began painting the then traditional expressionist portraits and formal landscapes.

 After holding his first solo exhibition, he fell for the emerging ideologies of constructionist art.
-From 1948 on, he began exploring white coloring and line works on black canvases admiring the juxtaposition and luminous value it held.
-This admiration for visual tension between the work and surface it lived on can be seen through his following works of hollow geometric shapes and sharp line work that works to play with visual planes and their balance.
+From 1948 on, he began exploring white coloring and line works on black canvases, admiring the juxtaposition and luminous value it held.
+His admiration for visual tension between the work and surface it lived on can be seen through his following works of hollow geometric shapes and sharp line work that plays with visual planes and their balance.

-Lothar Charoux's work at the Miami Sammer Gallary exhibition can be seen HERE.
+Charoux's work was shown at the Miami Sammer Gallery.

-Luiz Sacilotto (1924-2003)
+Luiz Sacilotto (1924–2003)

-Born in 1924 Luiz Sacilotto studied painting and drawing from the Brás Male Professional Institute.
+Born in 1924, Luiz Sacilotto studied painting and drawing at the Brás Male Professional Institute.
 He continued his artistic studies at the Fine Arts University Center of São Paulo.
-He branched out into design, sculpture, and was fond of Brazilian abstraction.
-While exhibiting collaborated architecture works with colleagues whom he met at Bras Male Professional Institute (Marcelo Grassman, Octavio Araujo, & Andreatini.
-They become known as the Expressionist Group for their specific styles that deviate from traditional architectural norm of the time.
-During this same year he participated in the 19 Painters Exhibition in São Paulo at the Prestes Maia Gallery.
-It is during this showcase that he meets Waldemar Cordeiro, Lothar Charoux and Gerarldo de Barros.
+He branched out into design and sculpture, and was fond of Brazilian abstraction.
+While exhibiting collaborated architecture works with colleagues whom he met at Bras Male Professional Institute (Marcelo Grassman, Octavio Araujo, & Andreatini).
+They became known as the Expressionist Group for their specific styles that deviated from traditional architectural norm of the time.
+In the same year, he participated in the 19 Painters Exhibition in São Paulo at the Prestes Maia Gallery.
+During this showcase, he met Waldemar Cordeiro, Lothar Charoux and Gerarldo de Barros.

-Luiz Sacilotto's work was held at the MoMA, as part of a larger exhibition.
+Sacilotto's work was held at the MoMA, as part of a larger exhibition.